 Every day, before you leave work, plan what you’ll do the next day.
 It may seem silly but these 10 minutes you’ll spend adding the items to your to-do list can go a long way towards helping you concentrate.

-Make sure you prioritize everything and schedule the most important tasks (the ones that demand that you’re entirely focused) for your “most productive” hours of the day.
+Make sure you prioritize everything and schedule the most important tasks (the ones that demand that you’re entirely focused on) for your “most productive” hours of the day.
 To do so, start using the HubSpot’s daily schedule template to ensure you will spend every hour productively!

 Keep Things Simple